JanX2/JXLS/README.md

 Usage
 -----

-Add “DHxls.xcodeproj” to your project (preferably into “Frameworks” to keep things tidy).
+Add “JXLS.xcodeproj” to your project (preferably into “Frameworks” to keep things tidy).

 ###Xcode 4